toddsellon/SpaceCraft/README.md

 </Definitions>
 ```

+Subgrids in prefabs are currently not working except wheels.
+If your Prefab has wheels, please delete the CubeGrids containing them.
+The mod does support subgrids there is just a bug in the spawn position or rotation of them.
+I've exhausted most of my ideas so far.

 # Known Issues
 * AI Engineers do not actually belong to the correct Faction.
 I have been unabled to resolve this yet despite spending many hours.
 Anyone know why it's not working?
 See SpaceCraft.Utils.Engineer Spawn()
 * AI never expands/colonizes space (coming soon)